jina-ai/finetuner/docs/2_step_by_step/2_5_choose_backbone.md

 + ResNets are suitable for image-to-image search tasks with high performance requirement.
 + EfficientNets are suitable for image-to-image search tasks with fast training and inference.
 The model is more light-weighted than ResNet.
-+ CLIP is the one for text-to-image search and the image  do not necessary to have any text descriptors.
++ CLIP is the one for text-to-image search, where the images do not need to have any text descriptors.
 + BERT is generally suitable for text-to-text search tasks.
 + Msmarco-distilbert-base-v3 is suitable for short text-to-text search.